legau1000/LeagueOfDashboard/README.md

 .net for ever <3.

-For test, you have to add your own token.
+For test, you have to add your own token in appsettings.json.

-The documentation is coming soon, but you can test /about.json for mor information.
+The documentation is coming soon, but you can test /about.json for more informations.